D-Pointer/imperium-server/README.md

 Sent by the server as a response to a **Login** packet and indicates that the server is currently full and does nto accept any more players.
 The player can try to log in again later.

+### Invalid password
+Sent by the server as a response to a **Login** packet and indicates that the given password was not valid.
+This normally means that the password token expected by the server is different from what the game sent and likely means that either the game or the server has stored the wrong password.
+Verify the server and clients.

 ### Announce
 Sent by players when they announce a game that some other player can join.